mohan/php-helpers/docs/php-helpers-catalyst-book.md

 Internet is the networking component of a computer.
 Networking is of three kinds -
 1. Internet - World Wide Web (WWW)
-	- Examples are Internet websites, Internet email
+	- Examples are internet websites and internet email
 2. LAN - Local area network
+	- Network that is within the `organization`, and not connected to the internet.
 	- Examples are organization websites and web applications, organization email.
 3. localhost - Network that is internal to the computer, without needing a real network connection
+	- Network that works only in the computer, not outside the computer.
 	- Examples are localhost web applications

+In this book we will focus on `localhost` PHP applications.

 ---
 ### 3.2 HTML in-depth